←→ ARLA + A trans + Studio Baustelle

 SomoS is an artist/curator-run gallery and artist residency space whose mission is to create an international open framework for innovative arts and creative cooperation.
 SomoS finds meaning in a pragmatic and innovative hybrid of art-presentation, production, education and reflection that engages with, and celebrates an ever-changing community; living and working together in a multi-generational, multicultural setting.

-←→ Odd Ark + Cashmere Radio + Changing Room
+←→ ODD ARK•LA + Cashmere Radio + Changing Room

 , founded in 2018, is an artist-run space located in Highland Park, Los Angeles, California.
 A platform for contemporary art, exhibitions, performance, special projects and sound works.
-A core value of the gallery is to responsibly interact with the local community while creating an exhibition program that supports gender diversity and those that have been under valued in the arts, focusing and working with emerging and mid-career artists.
+A core value of the gallery is to responsibly interact with the local community while creating an exhibition program that reflects diversity, focusing and working with emerging and mid-career artists.